RaptorG/Ubuntu-20.10-no-audio-Dummy-output-/README.md

 # Ubuntu-20.10-no-audio-Dummy-output-
+# Ubuntu 20.10 no audio Dummy output
 How I fixed no audio "Dummy output" on Ubuntu 20.10 - Lenovo P14s

 On Ubuntu 20.10 minimal install.
 I noticed no-audio and output was set to Dummy output.